-The rules are needed to reflect the Skilled Trades Regulation Act and have no disproportionate impact on small businesses because of their size or geographic location.
+The Building Officials and Inspectors Act was repealed and the rules will be rescinded and recodified in the Skilled Trades Regulation rules.
+The new rules will have no disproportionate impact on small businesses because of their size or geographic location.